Premise App

 - 2. Fill out your profile

-- 3. Do Locate tasks
+- 3. Check Locate tasks

-- 4. Try Exploration tasks
+- 4. Check Exploration tasks

-- 5. Complete training tasks
+- 5. Complete training tasks when available

 - 6. Answer Premise surveys